MathieuLeBarbier/alyraprojet3/README.md

 Holesky Address: [0x69A244ed5FEcFC6a9CBbcdBb64c02d5E09a1e207](https://holesky.etherscan.io/address/0x69A244ed5FEcFC6a9CBbcdBb64c02d5E09a1e207)

 #### 3. NextJS Frontend Application
 ```sh
 cd frontend
 npm install
 npm run dev
 ```

 ## TODOs
 - Fix the problem with the number of proposals when tallied (Loop)
 - Transaction error handling in the front
-- Deploy contract on testnet like Sepolia or Holesky
-- Deploy front application to Vercel